ipdmartins/vite-ts/README.md

 # React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Clone it: git clone https://github.com/ipdmartins/vite-ts.git Intall packages: npm install
+Run it: npm run dev

 ## Directories structure

 `assets`: It contains light images.

-`components`: Reusable elements in the application like headers, sidebars, modals, etc.
+`components`: Reusable elements in the application like validators, notifications, etc.

-`hooks`: It contains generic hooks that can be used anywhere in the project like useLocalStorage and userActive.
-They interact with React hooks like useState and useEffect.

 `pages`: Pages may use several components and their main role is to display the interface to the user.

 `services`: It contains clints HTTP settings, normally using axios, sockets.

 `store`: It has state managers like context api, redux.

-`types`: It has the typescript (types and interfaces) which are common in all the project.

 `utils`: Useful Javascript functions like formatCurrency, formatPhone, convertTimezone.